Key Public Health Questions

 WA Department of Health Research and Evaluation Framework Implementation Guide.
 This is a guide for not-for-profit tenders, delivering and reporting on health promotion programs funded by the Chronic Disease Prevention Directorate.

-How to plan an evaluation by Dr Matt Merema, Senior Research Officer, Chronic Disease Prevention Directorate, Department of Health WA
+How to plan an evaluation presented by Dr Matt Merema, Senior Research Officer, Chronic Disease Prevention Directorate, Department of Health WA

 1a Scriven, M. (1991).
 Evaluation thesaurus (4th ed.).
 Newbury Park, CA: Sage.